microsoft/tyger/docs/guides/buffers.md

 tyger buffer create
 ```

-After a moment, it will output the ID of the new buffer.
-You will use this id
-when reading or writing to the buffer, when creating a run using it, etc.
+This command will output the new buffer's ID, which is used for operations like
+buffer reading, buffer writing, and creating runs.

 ## Writing to a buffer

 To write to a buffer, you will use `tyger buffer write ID`.
 The simplest way to
-use the command is to pipe data from another process into its standard input
+use the command is to pipe data from another process into it.
+For testing
-stream.
-You can use `tyger buffer gen SIZE` to generate arbitrary data for testing:
+purposes, you can use `tyger buffer gen SIZE` to generate arbitrary data:

 ```bash
 tyger buffer gen 10G | tyger buffer write $buffer
 ```

-The `$buffer` argument will normally be the buffer ID.
-It can also be an [access
+Here, `$buffer` is typically the buffer ID, but it can also be an [access
-URL](#buffer-access-urls) or a path to a file containing an access URL.
+URL](#buffer-access-urls) or a file path containing an access URL.

-If the latency is high between your machine and the Azure region hosting the
+In cases of high latency to the Azure region hosting the storage account,
-storage account, you can specify a higher degree of parallelism.
-By default, up
-to 16 blobs are uploaded concurrently, but you can control this with the `--dop`
-parameter.
+increase parallelism with the `--dop` parameter (by default, up to 16 blobs are
+uploaded concurrently).

-You can also specify the size of each blob with the `-b|--block-size` parameter,
+Additionally, you can specify the blob size with `--block-size`, for example,
-e.g. `--block-size 16M`.
+`--block-size 16M`.
 The default block size is 4MB.
-This means no data is
+No data is sent until the
-sent until 4MB has been piped to `tyger buffer write`.
+specified block size is reached or the stream ends.

-Finally, instead of using standard in, you can specify the file or named pipe to
+Instead of standard in, you can use `-i|--input` to read from a file or named
-read from with the `-i|--input` parameter.
+pipe.

 ## Reading from buffers